Shubham07102003/Weather-Trend-Forecasting/README.md

 # Weather Trend Forecasting
 **Author:** Shubham
-**Role/Application:** Tech assessment for the **Data Scientist** role at **PMA (Product Management Accelerator)** program
+**Application:** Tech assessment for the **Data Scientist** role at **PMA (Product Management Accelerator)** program
-**Date:** August 29, 2025
+**Date:** August 31, 2025

 This repository contains a complete, end-to-end project for **Weather Trend Forecasting** using the *Global Weather Repository* dataset (Kaggle).
 It fulfills the **basic** and the **advanced** parts of the brief, and adds extra depth—especially around anomaly detection, climate patterns, spatial and geographical analysis, and multi-model forecasting with a small **stacked ensemble**.
 The **PM Accelerator mission** is surfaced inside the notebook, as requested in the assignment.

 > **Deliverables included**
 > - Jupyter Notebook: **`Weather Trend Forecasting.ipynb`**
-> - Documentation: **`README.md`** (this file)
+> - Documentation: **`README.md`** (this file) and in-depth report included

 ---

-## 1) Why this project exists (and what the reviewer should know)
+## 1) Introduction
-This notebook was written specifically for the PMA assessment.
-The aim is to **demonstrate practical data-science judgment**: tidy preprocessing, readable exploratory work, careful modeling choices, and crisp communication.
-The code is written so it’s easy to run top-to-bottom and easy to adapt to other cities/countries or different forecasting targets.
+This notebook was made just for the PMA test.
+The goal is to show that you have good practical data-science judgment by doing things like clean preprocessing, clear exploratory work, careful modeling choices, and clear communication.
+It's easy to run the code from top to bottom and change it to work with other cities, countries, or forecasting targets.
 ---

 ## 2) Dataset